turboline-ai/turbostream/go-tui/README.md

 # TurboStream Terminal UI (Bubble Tea)

-A Bubble Tea + Lip Gloss terminal client that speaks to the Go backend (REST + WebSocket) and mirrors the core TurboStream flows: login, marketplace browsing, feed details, subscriptions, and live feed streaming.
+A Bubble Tea + Lip Gloss terminal client that speaks to the Go backend (REST + WebSocket) for real-time feed streaming with comprehensive observability dashboards.

 ## Prerequisites
 - Go 1.24+